COMET: Neural Cost Model Explanation Framework: Abstract

 \section{Abstract}

-ML-based program cost models have been shown to yield fairly accurate program cost predictions.
-They can replace heavily-engineered analytical program cost models in mainstream compilers, but their black-box nature discourages their adoption.
-In this work, we propose the first framework, \tool{}, for generating faithful, generalizable, and intuitive explanations for x86 cost models. \tool{} brings interpretability specifically to ML-based cost models, such as Ithemal.
-We generate and compare \tool{}'s explanations for Ithemal against \tool{}'s explanations for a hand-crafted, accurate analytical model, uiCA.
-Our empirical findings show an inverse correlation between the error in the cost prediction of a cost model and the prominence of semantically-richer features in \tool{}'s explanations for the cost model for a given x86 basic block.
+Cost models predict the cost of executing given assembly code basic blocks on a specific microarchitecture.
+Recently, neural cost models have been shown to be fairly accurate and easy to construct.
+They can replace heavily engineered analytical cost models used in mainstream compiler workflows.
+However, their black-box nature discourages their adoption.
+In this work, we develop the first framework, \tool{}, for generating faithful, generalizable, and intuitive explanations for neural cost models.
+We generate and compare \tool{}'s explanations for the popular neural cost model, Ithemal against those for an accurate CPU simulation-based cost model, uiCA.
+Our empirical findings show an inverse correlation between the prediction errors of Ithemal and uiCA and the granularity of basic block features in \tool{}'s explanations for them, thus indicating potential reasons for the higher error of Ithemal with respect to uiCA.